Agoric/documentation/main/getting-started/ertp-introduction.md

 # ERTP Introduction

 ::: tip Alpha status
-ALPHA.
 The Agoric platform is at the alpha stage.
 It has not yet been formally tested or hardened.
 Do not use for production purposes.
 :::